-As one of the principal partners at Lieberman Technologies, Pat Heck oversees technical operations as well as directly managing the application development group.
-Prior to joining Lieberman, Pat served as the General Manager for Norlight, Inc., a $50 million telecommunications and technology company that was acquired by Windstream in 2010.
+As one of the partners at LEI, Pat Heck serves an advisory role to technical operations and the application development group of Lieberman Technologies.
+Prior to becoming a partner, Pat served as the General Manager for Norlight, Inc., a $50 million telecommunications and technology company that was acquired by Windstream in 2010.
 He also served in a variety of roles for Q-Comm Corporation, the parent company of Norlight, before taking over the management of Norlight following Q-Comm’s acquisition in 2007.

 Pat is best known as the person who first brought Internet service to the Tri-state.
 In 1994, he founded World Connection Services/Evansville Online, which was acquired by Q-Comm in 1998.
 He has a BS in Computer Science from the University of Evansville and a MS in Computer Science from the University of Virginia.
 He also served as an Assistant Professor of Computer Science at the University of Evansville from 1991 to 1996.